ws1227/YJSafeKVO/README.md

 The goal for `YJSafeKVO` is to provide a simple set of APIs that can prevent the general KVO crashes by developers, and also extremely easy to use.

+* It's block based API.
+* Observers are generated implicitly and removed automatically.
+No crashes above.
+* Allow manually unobserving key path when you finish the task.
+* Support multiple observing actions on same object with same key path.
+* Support identifying each (or multiple) observing actions for manually unobserving specific action later.
+* Support `NSOperationQueue` for adding callback block.
+* Provide `@keyPath` for key path compile time validation.

 e.g. If I observe foo's property called name when it's name value changes.
 I call this:

 ```
-[foo observeKeyPath:@keyPath(foo.name) forChanges:^(id receiver, id oldValue, id newValue) {
-    // when foo.name's value changes in the future, the block gets called.
-    // so do something with the old name and new name.
-}
+[foo observeKeyPath:@"name"
+            options:NSKeyValueObservingOptionOld | NSKeyValueObservingOptionNew
+            changes:^(id  _Nonnull receiver, id  _Nullable newValue, NSDictionary<NSString *,id> * _Nonnull change) {
+                // foo changes its name.
+            }];
 ```

-e.g. If I observe foo.name, and I want to get immediately callback, I call this:
+Which is quite simple, but there is a better way (recommended):

 ```
+[foo observeKeyPath:@keyPath(foo.name)
+            options:YJKeyValueObservingOldToNew
-[foo observeKeyPath:@keyPath(foo.name) forUpdates:^(id receiver, id newValue) {
+            changes:^(id  _Nonnull receiver, id  _Nullable newValue, NSDictionary<NSString *,id> * _Nonnull change) {
-    // the block gets immediately called when start observing.
-    // the block will also gets called when new value is applied.
-}
+                // foo changes its name.
+            }];
 ```

-Calling these APIs will generate observers implicitly and they are managed internally.
+Calling APIs provided by `YJSafeKVO` will generate observers implicitly and they are managed internally.
 Because they are not exposed, the KVO code base will become mush simpler.
 But what happened if foo is deallocated in the future?
 All observers is guaranteed to be removed before receiver's deallocation.
 No crashes.

 <br>